essel-dev/jewcal/docs/source/reference.rst

 DayCategories
 ~~~~~~~~~~~~~

-.. note:: You don't have to instantiate this class yourself because
+.. note:: You don't have to instantiate this class because
   **JewCal()** takes care of that.

 .. autoclass:: jewcal.DayCategories